 Our highly experienced team undertakes family mediation both privately and under the legal aid scheme.
 We have a contract for the provision of mediation services from the Legal Services Commission (now the Ministry of Justice Legal Aid Agency), which confirms the high quality of our mediation service.

 Mediation is an alternative to court and a way of reducing conflict for couples who are separating or divorcing.
 In a meeting or series of meetings, impartial, independent mediators help the couple to reach agreement over children, money, property and any other areas of dispute.
 Mediated agreements can be made into legally binding documents, and often it may be useful to get legal advice during the mediation process – we will always tell you when that is the case.
 We follow the Resolution and Family Mediators Association Codes of Practice in both our Family Law work and in mediation.

-There are five people in the team: Clare Brooks, Sheila Donn and our practice supervisor Dr Barbara Wilson, assisted by Margaret Sullivan and Joanna Walker.
+There are four people in the team: Lucy Verity and Sheila Donn, assisted by Margaret Sullivan and Ceylan Khaya.

 HOW WE CAN HELP

 Any matter relating to family affairs, whether or not you are married, may be appropriate for mediation.
 If you want to take legal action against a former spouse or partner over children or financial matters, you are now required by law, as a minimum, to attend an MIAM (mediation information and assessment meeting) first.

 During a MIAM the mediator will explain what mediation is and gather initial information to determine whether your situation is suitable for mediation.
 Where finance and property are involved, you will need to collect all the information and documents for mediation to proceed.
 It may be possible to go straight from the assessment meeting into mediation, or book further sessions, which usually last around an hour and a half each.
 Mediation relating to children can often be concluded in three sessions; financial mediation may take four or five.